hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 If you are logged in an HPE iLO 4 or iLO 5 based server as a privileged user (root or Administrator), you can perform in-band management tasks with iLOrest without providing any credentials or use the `login` command.
 You just have to issue GET or SET command in a straight forward manner.

 The following picture shows an SSH root session creation, toward an HPE DL360 Gen10 with the execution of an iLOrest GET command without any formal login process.
-The `Discovering data...Done` message means that iLOrest could effectively log into the local iLO 5 and save data in its cache.
+The `Discovering data...Done` message means that iLOrest could effectively log into the local iLO 5 and save metadata in its cache.
 Then, it displays the output of the GET command (`Model=iLO 5`).

 ![Successful in-band GET command](/img/successfulinbandget.png "Successful in-band GET command")

-## TBD

 But what happens if you SSH into a non HPE server or into a virtual machine ?
+In both cases, there is no iLO under the operating system.
+Hence the CHIF driver, although present somewhere on disk, could not be be loaded in the kernel and the application returns an error because it cannot connect to it.

+The following picture shows an SSH login into a VMware virtual machine and an ilorest in-band management command returning the error.

 ![Unsuccessful in-band GET from Virtual Machine](/img/unsuccessfulinbandgetinvm.png "Unsuccessful in-band GET from Virtual Machine")

-In the next screeshot TBD
+The next screenshot shows the same iLOret command launched from a Microsoft Windows based comnputer, which does not embed any iLO chip.

 ![Unsuccessful in-band GET from a Windows laptop](/img/unsuccessfulinbandgetinwinlaptop.png "Unsuccessful in-band GET from a Windows laptop")

-TBD

-### In VMware / ESXi infrastructures

-TBD

 ### iLOrest scripts or interactive sessions